Debug

 Since configuring access breakpoints may require deeper knowledge of the available on-chip debug resources, an easy to use Breakpoint Wizard is available, which allows setting up few basic access breakpoints scenarios in few steps.
 Sometimes it’s also a good starting point for setting up more complex access breakpoints by first configuring basic access breakpoint using Wizard and then adjusting existing or configuring additional fields and options.

-On Cortex M3, M4, M7 devices in Hardware Trigger Configuration Wizard Data Value comparator in configurable.
+On Cortex M3, M4, M7 devices: Hardware Trigger Configuration in the Wizard's Data Value comparator is configurable.